16 Minute Read

 - At this point, national student loan debt has way exceeded credit card debt—by over $1.6 trillion!(2)

 - Student loan debt has seen almost 157% growth since the Great Recession and is the fastest-growing portion of the total household debt in the U.S.(3)

 - There are currently about 44 million student loan borrowers in this country.(4)

 - 65% of college seniors who graduated from nonprofit colleges in 2017 had student loan debt.(5)

-- We’re seeing over $37,000 in student loan debt per student at the time of graduation.(6)
+- We’re seeing an average of about $35,000 in student loan debt per student at the time of graduation.(6)

 - As of 2018, roughly 1 out of 10 people with student loans were late with (or completely missed) their payments.
 That’s the highest 90+-day delinquency rate of all household debt—outranking auto loans, credit card debt and mortgages!(7)